-Diane M. Phillips is an associate professor of marketing at Saint Joseph’s University in Philadelphia at the undergraduate, graduate, and executive levels, as well as a guest professor at the Institute for Retail Management at the University of St. Gallen in Switzerland.
+Diane M. Phillips is a professor of marketing at Saint Joseph’s University in Philadelphia at the undergraduate, graduate, and executive levels, as well as a guest professor at the Institute for Retail Management at the University of St. Gallen in Switzerland.
 She received her Ph.D. from Penn State University and focuses her research in the broad area of consumer psychology.
 More specifically, she examines consumer attitudes, satisfaction, emotional responses, and consumer decision making.
 These models are then applied in several contexts, including customer relationship management, sustainability, and advertising effectiveness.
 Her research has been presented at a variety of international conferences, including the Association for Consumer Research, the American Marketing Association, the European Applied Business Research Conference, and the GRONEN Sustainability Conference.
 Furthermore, her research has been published in a variety of outlets, including the Journal of Consumer Psychology, Advances in Consumer Research, the Journal of Applied Management and Entrepreneurship, the American Journal of Business Research, and Psychology & Marketing.

 - Ph.D., Pennsylvania State University

 - B.S., Pennsylvania State University

 Mindshare, Inc., The Franklin Institute, Sun & Earth, East Coast Liquid Filling, Terracycle, Mannington Mills, Riverbend Environmental Education Center, Green Valleys Association, North American Land Trust, Veryfine Juices, Dermamed, Bloomberg Earnings Estimates.

 On 8 November 2013, Dr. Phillips testified before the Environmental Protection Agency in Philadelphia on the issue of emissions from coal-fired power plants.